laro/Cilia/README.md

           ...
           ```
         - `template<type T> using Complex<T>::InArgumentType = T::InArgumentType`
-            - A generic rule: `Complex<T>` is passed the same way as `T`.
+            - A generic rule: `Complex<T>` is passed the same way as `T`,
-            - Could be further refined/corrected with
+            - could be further refined/corrected with
               `using Complex<Float128>::InArgumentType = const Complex<Float128>&`
               as `sizeof(Complex<Float128>)` is 32 bytes (so pass by reference), despite `sizeof(Float128)` is 16 (so pass by value would be the default).
         - This way developers only need to extend this list if they create _small_ classes (and if they want/need maximum performance).
 And I expect most custom class to be larger than 16 bytes (so nothing to do for those).